-- You may have been worried about staffing levels before the pandemic.
-You might be even more worried about losing staff now. - You may have been looking forward to things, like weddings or holidays abroad.
+- You may have already felt like society was becoming more divided.
+The pandemic might have made this feeling even stronger. - You may have been looking forward to things, like weddings or holidays abroad.
 These may have been cancelled or postponed, and you might feel like they'll never happen. - If you experience health anxiety, the pandemic might have felt especially hard to deal with.
 You can find out more about health anxiety on the Anxiety UK website.